4 Tips for Running on Vacation • How to Stay Fit and Have fun

 3. Embrace the new opportunities

 Running on vacation shouldn’t be goal-oriented.
 Your mind would also benefit from some variety from your usual running routine.
-Aim to discover new things: marvel at the scenery, discover new routes and use the time to explore your surroundings.
+Aim to discover new things: marvel at the scenery, discover new routes, and use the time to explore your surroundings.
+Why not try trail running for a change?
 This knowledge of the area can come in handy later on day trips and you get to see places off the normal tourist track.

 Before setting out, make sure your GPS is functioning and that you have a map of the area downloaded to your phone.
 That way you don’t have to worry about finding your way back.

 Pay attention to the new conditions of your vacation location and don’t underestimate the effort needed to adjust: differences in climate, time zone, or running surface (sand or rock) can have a big impact on your body.
 Also, the intensity of the sun should not be underestimated during the summer months.
 A light wind or a cool breeze might make it difficult to tell the temperature or how much UV radiation your body is being exposed to.
 Plus, many runners are not accustomed to the extra effort of running in mountain air.

 Make sure to drink plenty of water throughout the day to avoid dehydration.
 You should also give your body ample opportunities to recover from the extra stress of the new conditions.

 Remember, staying fit on vacation is not only about exercise.
 Rest and relaxation is a big part of staying healthy; a holistic approach will give you better results in the long run.

 There are lots of benefits to running on vacation: you add to your holiday experience and can work off some of the stress of your normal busy life.
 Vacation is a perfect time to recharge your batteries and a great opportunity to try a digital detox.

 These tips for running on vacation should help keep you on track with your fitness, but more importantly – help you prioritize during this well-earned break.
 Try to free your mind of any thoughts about races and training plans.